fontforge/designwithfontforge.com/pt-BR/What_Is_a_Font.md

 <img src="images/6speed_1.png" alt>

-The ‘n’ on the left seems to be written much faster than the one on the right.
-Speed is discussed in more detail in the chapter [on italics].

 O ’n’ da esquerda parece ter sido escrito com muito mais velocidade que o da direita.
 Velocidade é discutida em detalhes no capítulo [itálicos].